 What fonts and color palettes perform best?

 These are the questions that many Marketers ask themselves and our team.
-Answering them correctly can make the difference between a high performing email, and a bad one.
+Answering them correctly can make the difference between high-performing email content, and a bad one.

 Today, we’re sharing the top mistakes marketers make with their Pardot email templates so that you can avoid them and increase your open rates, click-throughs, and conversions.